 This iconic biopic follows the rise and untimely death of Selena Quintanilla, a Mexican-American singer who became a legend.
 When Selena’s father Abraham discovers her natural talent for singing and performing – a dream of his that had been dashed years earlier – he forms a band with her as the lead singer.
 Over time, the charismatic Texan wins over audiences in Mexico (despite not speaking particularly good Spanish) and even wins a Grammy, prompting her to record a cross-over album to gain popularity with a broader American audience.
 But tragedy strikes in the form of the nefarious president of her fan club.

-Stream Selena, rated PG, on Peacock Cesar Chavez
+Stream In The Heights, rated PG-13, on HBO Max.
+Cesar Chavez

 As you might guess from the title,